Provable Learning of Random Hierarchy Models and Hierarchical Shallow-to-Deep Chaining: Abstract

 \section{Abstract}

 The empirical success of deep learning is often attributed to deep networks' ability to exploit hierarchical structure in data, constructing increasingly complex features across layers.
-Yet despite substantial progress in deep learning theory, most \emph{optimization} results sill focus on networks with only two or three layers, leaving the theoretical understanding of hierarchical learning in genuinely deep models limited.
-This leads to a natural question: can we prove that deep networks, trained by gradient-based methods, can efficiently exploit hierarchical structure?
+Yet despite substantial progress in deep learning theory, most \emph{optimization} results still focus on networks with only two or three layers, leaving the theoretical understanding of hierarchical learning in genuinely deep models limited.
+This leads to a natural question: can we prove that deep networks, trained with gradient-based methods and standard input-label pairs, can efficiently exploit hierarchical structure?

 In this work, we consider Random Hierarchy Models --- a hierarchical context-free grammar introduced by \cite{cagnetta_how_2024} and conjectured to separate deep and shallow networks.
 We prove that, under mild conditions, a deep convolutional network can be efficiently trained to learn this function class.
 Our proof builds on a general observation: if intermediate layers can receive clean signal from the labels and the relevant features are weakly identifiable, then layerwise training each individual layer suffices to hierarchically learn the target function.